JacopoMangiavacchi/SwiftNLC/README.md

 - PharmacyDataset.json (no need to import)

-# Embedder
+# WordEmbedding

-This subproject contains Swift code to be executed on a macOS or iOS environments to import a JSON file containing the Dataset to be used for training the NLC model.
-This importer use Apple Foundation NSLinguisticTagger APIs to analyze and tokenize the text in the sample utterances creating a word embedder.
+This folder contains Swift subprojects to import a JSON file containing the Dataset to be used for training the NLC model and produce a word vector based new corpus to be used for training the Deep Neural Network classifier.

+## oneHot-NSLinguisticTagger

+This oneHot-NSLinguisticTagger WordEmbedding project use Apple Foundation NSLinguisticTagger APIs to analyze and tokenize the text in the sample utterances creating a flat word embeddeing vector.
 In particular it output a One-Hot Encoding for Stem words and a Corpus of documents and a Class of entities to be used for both training the data and prepare the model as well as for inferencing the model.

+This project contains Swift code to be executed on a macOS or iOS environment (NSLinguisticTagger APIs are not based on Linux/cross platorm version of Apple Foundation) to import a JSON file containing the Dataset to be used for training the NLC model.

 Usage example:
-    Embedder import ../SampleDatasets/PharmacyDataset.json
+    oneHot-NSLinguisticTagger import ../../SampleDatasets/PharmacyDataset.json

 This command produce the following files on the current folder: bagOfWords.json, lemmatizedDataset.json and intents.json

+## fastText-Skipgram

+This fastText-Skipgram WordEmbedding project use Facebook open source fastText Library to analyze and tokenize the text using Word2Vec Skipgram word embedding vectors.
+In particular it use a Swift wrapper to the fastText C++ Library  (https://github.com/JacopoMangiavacchi/SwiftFastText) to generate sentence vectors for each utterances from the input dataset.

+In order to learn word vectors a fast text model must be trained using the following fasttext command line:

+    $ fasttext skipgram -input data.txt -output model

+I used the Wikipedia pre-trained word vectors that can be downloaded below:

+    wiki-news-300d-1M.vec.zip: 1 million word vectors trained on Wikipedia 2017, UMBC webbase corpus and statmt.org news dataset (16B tokens) - https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki-news-300d-1M.vec.zip

+If you are new to fastText please refer to the tutoria at https://fasttext.cc for how to install and use fastText command line to generate a model.

+For simplicity you can find the generated fastText model I'm using in my test in the fastText-Models main subfolder (../../fastText-Models/wikimodel.bin)

+The fastText-Skipgram project contains Swift code to be executed on Linux or macOS environments to import a JSON file containing the Dataset to be used for training the NLC model.
+It output a ...

+Build with C++11 extension support:
+    swift build -Xcxx -std=c++11

+Usage example:
+    fastText-Skipgram import ../../SampleDatasets/PharmacyDataset.json ../../fastText-Models/wikimodel.bin

+This command produce the following files on the current folder: ...

 # ModelNotebook